An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms: Introduction

-where $(x_{n,i})_{1 \leq i \leq \lambda}$ are candidate solutions sampled \new{independently} \del{from the}\new{according to a} multivariate normal distribution \new{$\mathcal{N}(\mm_n, \vv_n\eye)$} with mean $\mm_n$ and overall variance $\vv_n$, and $W(i;x_{n,1},\dots,x_{n,\lambda})$ are weights \new{assigned to the candidate solutions} that are decreasing if \del{considering candidate solutions}{}\new{the candidate solutions are} ordered according to their $f$-values, i.e., better solutions have larger weights ($\Ratio$ is a constant to have a different learning rates for the mean and variance updates).
-Algorithm \eqref{eq:es-igo-intro} is termed comparison-based because it uses objective function values only through \emph{comparisons} of candidate solutions (that give the ranking of the solutions).
+Algorithm \eqref{eq:es-igo-intro} is termed comparison-based because it uses objective-function values only through \emph{comparisons} that rank the candidate solutions.
 Comparison-based algorithms are invariant to strictly increasing transformations of the objective function.
-Therefore, they do not assume convexity or even continuity of the objective function, whereas most gradient based algorithms require strong convexity of the function to guarantee \new{their} geometric convergence.
-The above algorithm \eqref{eq:es-igo-intro} is (mainly empirically) known to converge \emph{geometrically} \del{on}\new{to} a local minimum \new{$x^* \in \R^d$} of $f$ on wide classes of functions for a fixed learning rate $\alpha$.
-Both the mean \del{(resp. the variance)}{}\new{and the variance} converge geometrically \new{(}towards a local \del{optima}{}\new{optimum $x^* \in \R^d$} of $f$ \del{(resp. towards zero)}{}\new{and zero, respectively}\new{)}.
-It is a simplified version of the state-of-the art stochastic search algorithm, namely Covariance Matrix Adaptation Evolution Strategy (CMA-ES), which instead of $\vv_n$ adapts a full covariance matrix \cite{Hansen2001ec,Hansen2003ec,Hansen:2013vt}.
-More and more attentions are paid on these randomized search algorithms with successful applications \cite{Salimans2017}, however, convergence proofs for such algorithms are known to be difficult to achieve.
-Related to convergence proofs, a central question is to show the convergence rate (and not only the convergence) such that methodologies that allow to prove geometric convergence is needed.
+Therefore, they do not assume convexity or even continuity of the objective function, whereas most gradient-based algorithms require strong convexity of the function to guarantee geometric convergence.
+Algorithm \eqref{eq:es-igo-intro} is (mainly empirically) known to converge \emph{geometrically} to a local minimum \new{$x^* \in \R^d$} of $f$ on wide classes of functions for a fixed learning rate $\alpha$.
+Both the mean and the standard deviation converge geometrically (towards a local optimum $x^* \in \R^d$ of $f$ and zero, respectively).
+Algorithm~\eqref{eq:es-igo-intro} is a simplified version of a state-of-the art stochastic search algorithm, the Covariance Matrix Adaptation Evolution Strategy (CMA-ES), which adapts a full covariance matrix instead of $\sigma_n$ \cite{Hansen2001ec,Hansen2003ec,Hansen:2013vt,AH2019ecj}.
+Despite successful applications of such randomized search algorithms \cite{Salimans2017}, proofs of their convergence are difficult to achieve.

+Note that is essential not only to prove that the algorithms converge, but also to characterize the rates at which they do so.